Leaderboard

 Showing content with the highest reputation on 05/04/22 in all areas

-2. My one hope for RtMI is that the game continues to explore the thinning skin of reality that MI2 brought to the fore.
+My one hope for RtMI is that the game continues to explore the thinning skin of reality that MI2 brought to the fore.
 MI2 makes it abundantly clear that the anachronisms present throughout both are very much an intentional plot device, thus continuation of said plot thread is essential in my opinion for this game to be a true "3a" rather than just "Ron makes a new MI game".
 (That isn't to say the latter is bad thing mind you) Of particular interest is combining the Voodoo Lady's comments on Big Whoop with the cut dialogue between Largo and LeChuck.
-The tunnels being some sort of interdimensional nexus between multiple worlds/realities is also a great in-universe way to explore the above while avoiding stepping on the toes of the other games.
+The tunnels being some sort of interdimensional nexus between multiple worlds/realities is also a great in-universe way to explore the above while avoiding stepping on the toes of the other games.3 points

 3 points

-7. I'm pretty sure the Secret of Monkey Island is the title of the game, which was chosen because it sounds like a classic pirate adventure.
+I'm pretty sure the Secret of Monkey Island is the title of the game, which was chosen because it sounds like a classic pirate adventure.
 When characters ask about it, it's a bit of fourth wall breaking with the trademark symbol and all, like the characters themselves saw the title screen.
 The developers were a bunch of irreverent dweeby programmers improvising jokes for eachother.
-Despite that, they stumbled upon a wonderfully evocative atmosphere, and managed to thread the needle into a sort of sarcastic mystique.
+Despite that, they stumbled upon a wonderfully evocative atmosphere, and managed to thread the needle into a sort of sarcastic mystique.2 points

 2 points